pjebs/optimus-go/README.md

 This Function is Time, Memory and CPU intensive.
 Run it once to generate the required seeds.
 **WARNING:** Potentially Insecure.
 Double check that the prime number returned is actually prime number using an independent source.
 The largest Prime has 9 digits.
 The smallest has 1 digit.
-The final return value is the website zip file identifier that was used to obtain the prime number **NB:** Parameter `req` should be nil if not using Google App Engine.
+The second return value is the website zip file identifier that was used to obtain the prime number **NB:** Parameter `req` should be nil if not using Google App Engine.

 Alternatives